 The world of aviation hides many secrets, some of them funny, interesting and others that we might not know.
 Every day, the Airlines Travel team comes with information about airlines, airplanes, airports and many more related to the aviation industry.

-In this article we present 10 interesting and fun aviation information.
+In this article we present 10 interesting and funny information from aviation.
 Some topics have been discussed on this site, others have not.
-We have all probably wondered what might happen if a "madman" tried to open the safety door, about eating on the plane, about accidents and incidents, which is the safest place on the plane and the list can go on.
-But I'd better let you read about the 10 truths in aviation, a sort of "did you know that?"
+We've all probably wondered what could happen if a "madman" tried to open the security door, about food on the plane, about accidents and incidents, which is the safest place on the plane, and the list goes on.
+But I'd better let you read about the 10 truths in aviation, a kind of "did you know that?"

 1. Did you know that pilots and toddlers eat different dishes?

 A pilot from China Eastern Airlines told CNN that the pilot and co-pilot must consume different dishes to avoid food poisoning.
 There are cases when one of the menus can cause inconvenience.
 Also, the pilot receives the first class menu, and the co-pilot receives the one from the business class.

 2. The chances of getting involved in a plane crash are extremely low.

 Aviophobia is the fear of flight and many people have it, but maybe we can help you get rid of it.
 The risk of being killed in a plane crash is on average 1 to 11 million, compared to the average 1 to 5000 in car accidents.

 3. If you were to crash, you know who it is the safest place on the plane?

 A study by Popular Mechanics has shown that passengers who sit in the rear seats have a higher chance of surviving with 40% than those in the front row.
 Other studies show the opposite.
 We have stated that: There is no “safest place” in an airplane because there are many factors that can influence an incident / accident.
 So I recommend you choose the places you want, which you find comfortable, etc!